MSP searches office of Ovid-area physician

 This is not the first time the MSP has investigated the physician.

-Huff was charged in 2009 with misdemeanors after a sting by the Mid-Michigan Area Narcotics Enforcement Team (MAGNET) alleged he and other area doctors had been inappropriately distributing the narcotic painkiller hydrocodone (Vicodin).
+Huff, and several other area doctors, was charged in 2009 after a sting by the Mid-Michigan Area Narcotics Enforcement Team (MAGNET) alleging he and other area doctors had been inappropriately distributing the narcotic painkiller hydrocodone (Vicodin).

 Huff pleaded guilty two counts of pharmaceutical violation and one count of license prescription violation.